rclement/romain-clement.net/content/company/services.md

 # Services

 Software is everywhere.
-Data is everywhere.
+And so is Data.
 Let's build exciting data applications!

 ## Fare